chauvinSimon/IV19/README.md

 In this first section, I review the different **POMDP implementations** used for IV19, mentioning the **benefits for AD applications of such a formulation** , and compare the different **solving techniques**.
 The section is structured as follows:

+- Benefits of using POMDP for decision making in AD.
 - Comparison of POMDP formulations.
 - Comparison of POMDP solving techniques.